iancleary/tasks/README.md

 This repo contains an python backend web application using SQLite as a database, with SQLAlchemy as an Object-Relation Mapping.

-The purpose of the application is simple, to support the tracking of things using the [Ivy Lee Method](https://jamesclear.com/ivy-lee).
+The purpose of the application is simple, to support the tracking of tasks/items using the [Ivy Lee Method](https://jamesclear.com/ivy-lee).

 > ## The Ivy Lee Method
 >